 She was a founding member at Tech Talent Charter.
 Named the ‘Most Influential Women in UK Technology’ and awarded an MBE in 2019 for services to diversity and training in the technology industry.
 She is a board Member at the Raspberry PI Foundation, Ada, National College for Digital Skills; and D&I Board at the Institute of Coding.

-If that wasn’t enough you will hear Amali get more personal and discuss
+If that wasn’t enough you will hear Amali get more personal on preparation, reflection and repect.

 Got a suggestion?
 Want to be my guest?